 There are reasons for this; efficiency and knowledge of the building and how to run it, or repair it if needed.

-This is exactly what I do with my units.
+This is exactly what I do with my rental units.

 In my residential units I use the exact same plumbing faucets, electrical fixtures, paint, sinks, toilets, windows, appliances, and anything else I might need to replace.

 This makes the houses very easy to maintain and fix if needed.
-Of something goes wrong I know exactly how to fix, replace, or who to call to fix it.
+Or if something goes wrong I know exactly how to fix, replace, or who to call to fix it.